intergiro/developer-portal/docs/merchant/card-api/get.md

-# Fetch
+# Get

 To fetch information about a card, make a GET call to the card endpoint with the card token included in the url.
+The endpoint will return a [Card](./reference.html#card).

 #### Request
 ``` {1}